Flöhe bei Katzen

 The so-called cat flea (technical term Ctenocephalides felis ) is the most common flea found on cats.
 However, fleas can also jump from other hosts to cats, such as dog or hedgehog fleas.
 Conversely, cat fleas can also find a new host and jump to other animals or people living in the household.

 Cat fleas are usually reddish-brown and are between 1.5 to 4 mm in size .
-In theory, they are visible to the human eye - but in practice, this is difficult in a cat's thick fur.
+In theory, they are visible to the human eye - but in practice this is quite difficult in a cat's thick fur.
 If you suspect that your cat is suffering from a flea infestation based on the symptoms mentioned above, the best way to identify the fleas is as follows:

-1. Comb your cat’s fur with a Flea comb carefully and wipe the comb on a paper towel.
+1. Comb your cat’s fur with a flea comb carefully and wipe the comb on a paper towel.
 Alternatively, you can shake your cat's fur over a newspaper or cloth without a flea comb.

 2. If there are now small, brown to black crumbs , it is most likely a flea infestation.
 The crumbs are the Flea droppings that get stuck in the cat's fur.
-If you moisten the cloth, the crumbs should turn reddish - this is due to the blood residue in the flea droppings.
+If you now moisten the cloth, the crumbs should turn reddish - this is due to the blood residue in the flea droppings.

 If your cat is itchy and there are flea droppings in its fur and flea bites on your cat's skin, it's clear that the cat fleas have taken hold.
 Both your cat and your home now need intensive treatment.
 If the flea infestation remains undetected and untreated for a long time, or if the infestation is particularly severe, this can have serious consequences.

-Consequences of flea infestation
+consequences of flea infestation

-• Anemia and iron deficiency
+• anemia and iron deficiency

-• Flea saliva allergy
+• flea saliva allergy

-• Parasite infestation
+• parasite infestation

-• Transmission of bacteria and viruses
+• transmission of bacteria and viruses

-Anemia and iron deficiency
+anemia and iron deficiency

 Kittens in particular, but also adult cats that suffer from a long-term or severe flea infestation, are at risk of anemia in combination with iron deficiency due to the blood-sucking flea bites.
 Affected animals are often tired , listless , have pale mucous membranes and an increased pulse.
-Usually also Breathing difficulties can occur.
+Usually also Breathing difficulties occur.
 A veterinarian should intervene as soon as possible, administer supportive medication and, if necessary, carry out a blood transfusion.
 If the anemia progresses too far, it could become life-threatening.

-Flea saliva allergy
+flea saliva allergy

 Some cats are allergic to certain protein components in the saliva of fleas.
 The so-called flea saliva allergy or flea saliva dermatitis can occur as soon as the first flea bite and can cause additional problems for your cat.
 In addition to the itching that is characteristic of flea infestation, cats with a flea saliva allergy react particularly restlessly.
 They try to relieve the itching by intensive licking and scratching.
 This often results in hair loss and bald spots .
 The allergy can also cause inflammation of the skin around the bite sites, causing blisters and crusts to form.

-Parasite infestation
+parasite infestation

 Like ticks and mites, fleas are ectoparasites that attack a host from the outside and suck its blood.
 At the same time, however, cat fleas can also be carriers of endoparasites - parasites that attack a host from the inside.
 These include tapeworms, for example.
-If a cat swallows fleas while grooming its fur, it is often subsequently infected with cucumber seed tapeworms or other worms in the intestines.
+If a cat swallows fleas while grooming its fur, it will often subsequently become infected with cucumber seed tapeworms or other worms in the intestines.

-Transmission of bacteria and viruses
+transmission of bacteria and viruses

 How do indoor cats and outdoor cats get fleas?